uutzinger/blackflysync/README.md

 # Blackfly Camera to LED sync
-This software is developed for Teensy 4.z.
+This software is developed for Teensy 4.x.
 It sets the power of illumination LEDs for a camera that provides frame trigger.
-It has 13 channels and autoadvances to next channel after each frame trigger.
+Without additional hardware this software is likely not useful.

+Up to 13 channels can be configured.
+When auto advances is enabled each frame trigger turns off current LED channel and activates next one.
-Each channel is composed of dutycycle and the hardware pin it is associate with.
+Each channel is composed of dutycycle and the hardware pin it is associated with.
-Autoadvancing can be disabled.
-Channels can be disabled/enabled.
+Individual channels can be disabled/enabled.
 13th Channel is used to take image with all LEDs off.

 ## Example Work Flow